4Geeks logo

 • Example:

-There are other alternatives to it like SQLAlchemy like Peewee, and other languages have their own ORM's like PHP Eloquent or Java Hibernate.
+There are other alternatives in Python, like Peewee, and other languages have their own ORMs like PHP Eloquent or Java Hibernate.

-With ORM you won't have to type SQL again (95% of the time) and you will be able to work with objects.
+With ORMs you won't have to type SQL again (95% of the time), and you will be able to work with objects.

 Example: